Our blog:

 Saas-Fee is one of the only two serious skiing options in Switzerland in September.
 Zermatt may have more altitude, but the glacier at Saas-Fee offers a little bit more gradient and is another popular option for a serious pre-season work-out.
 Up to 20km of pistes can be open in September, with a top height of 3500m and a vertical drop of 300m.

-Alongside Zermatt, Saas-Fee did better than most from the recent storms, meaning that, at the time of writing (1 September 2023) it is offering some reasonable snow conditions up on the glacier, in the very short term at least, with around 12km of runs between about 3200-3500m.
+Like nearby Zermatt, Saas-Fee has seen some fresh snow in recent days and, at the time of writing (1 September 2025), is offering reasonable snow conditions up on the glacier, in the short term at least, with around 12km of runs between about 3200-3500m.

-Much warmer conditions are expected to arrive over the next few days though, which will lead to a deterioration in the quality of the snow.
+However, much warmer conditions are expected to return this weekend and last into next week, which will lead to a renewed deterioration in the quality of the snow.

 Looking for hotels in Saas-Fee?
 Click here